SignPath/website/docs/documentation/crypto-providers/index.md

    * Add the _CI User_ or _Interactive User_ as a _Submitter_
    * Remember the _Signing Policy slug_

+### Linux samples {#linux-docker-samples}

+The Crypto Provider package contains Linux sample scripts that demonstrate the use of different signing tools, their configuration, and the required dependencies in the `Scenarios` directory.
+See the `README.md` for the full list.

+For supported Linux distributions, you can execute the samples using the provided Docker container configurations.
+See the `Linux/Samples` directory in the Crypto Provider package.
+See `README.md` for further information and details how to use the `RunScenario.sh` and `RunScenario.ps1` entry point scripts to invoke samples.

+In order to execute scripts directly, see the `Dockerfile` in `Samples/DebianBased/` or `Samples/RedHat/` respectively for prerequisites.
+(Not all prerequisites are required for all tools.)

+### Timestamps {#timestamps}

+When using SignTool.exe (or any other signing tool) directly, you are responsible for correct time stamping.
+Here are a few hints:

+* You may use the timestamp authority (TSA) provided by the certificate authority that issued your code signing certificate or any other CA that provides a free public TSA.
+* TSAs may impose quota limits, and free TSAs usually don't provide any SLA level.
+* TSAs may ignore the parameters you provide, e.g. the hashing algorithm.
+This may result in invalid timestamps.
+Depending on the platform, that might only lead to problems after the certificate becomes invalid.
+* TSAs may use certificates with a short lifetime.
+Some platforms, such as Authenticode, accept expired TSA certificates.
+For other platforms, your signatures might become invalid after the TSA certificate has expired.
+A good TSA certificate should have a remaining lifetime of about 10 years or more.

+Always check your signatures and timestamps to ensure that they will be valid after your certificate expires or gets revoked.
+Otherwise, your signatures may become invalid.
+Another problem is that revocation for compromised certificates becomes a much harder decision if you cannot rely on timestamps.

+If you use the file-based signing method of SignPath, timestamps will be managed automatically.

 [PKCS #11]: https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html
 [CNG]: https://docs.microsoft.com/en-us/windows/win32/seccng/key-storage-and-retrieval